The Gap Inc. [GPS] Resumes bearish Trend: What’s in it for Long-term Investors

 The Gap Inc. [NYSE:GPS]: Analyst Rating and Earnings

-Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
-For The Gap Inc. [GPS], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 1/30/2020.
-This is compared to its latest closing price of $7.79.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding The Gap Inc. [GPS], the latest average analyst recommendation we can see is from the quarter closing in 1/30/2020.
+The average 12-month price forecast for this stock is $6.13, with the high estimate being $18.00, the low estimate being $6.00 and the median estimate amounting to $11.00.
+This is compared to its latest closing price of $7.04.

 Fundamental Analysis of The Gap Inc. [GPS]